Multiplicative lattices with absorbing factorization: OAFLs and their generalizations

 (2) $\Rightarrow$ (4) Clearly, $L$ is a CTAFL.
 Moreover, $\dim(L)\leq 1$ by Proposition~\ref{Proposition 3.4}.
 It is clear now that $L$ satisfies the ascending chain condition on prime elements.

 (4) $\Rightarrow$ (6) Obviously, $L$ is a PTAFL.
 We infer by Proposition~\ref{Proposition 3.7} that $\dim(L)\leq 1$. \end{proof}

-{\bf ACKNOWLEDGEMENTS.} The first-named author was supported by the Austrian Science Fund FWF, Project Number P36742-N. The second-named author was supported by Scientific and Technological Research Council of Turkey (TUBITAK) 2219-International Postdoctoral Research Fellowship Program for Turkish Citizens, (Grant No: 1059B192202920).
+{\bf ACKNOWLEDGEMENTS.} We want to thank the referee for reading our manuscript very carefully and for a multitude of corrections and suggestions that substantially improved the quality of our manuscript.
+The first-named author was supported by the Austrian Science Fund FWF, Project Number P36742-N. The second-named author was supported by Scientific and Technological Research Council of Turkey (TUBITAK) 2219-International Postdoctoral Research Fellowship Program for Turkish Citizens, (Grant No: 1059B192202920).